 Equipment, options & accessories

 Even the entry-level e-2008 Active is well enough equipped to satisfy many buyers.
 It gets 16-inch alloy wheels, climate control, a leather steering wheel, rear parking sensors and partial LED headlights as standard.
 Many will probably step up to mid-range Allure trim, since that adds roof bars, an upholstery upgrade and a variable boot floor among other extras and starts at almost £32,000.
 The Allure Premium trim adds extras like Peugeot 3D i-Cockpit display and LED Front Fog Lights with Cornering Function, but does cost nearly £35,000.

 GT Line gets the chequered grille (always body-coloured on the e-2008), as well as a contrasting roof, heated front seats, a larger 10-inch touchscreen, a reversing camera and full LED headlights.
 It promises to be one of the most popular choices, despite costing almost £33,000.
-Top-spec GT adds even more, with adaptive cruise control, blind-spot assistance and a panoramic sunroof among the extras, and while it’s expensive at a smidge over £35,000, it's still cheaper than longer-range alternatives like the Kia e-Niro, if more expensive than the shorter-range MG ZS EV.
+Top-spec GT adds even more, with adaptive cruise control, blind-spot assistance and a panoramic sunroof among the extras, but it’s expensive at a smidge over £35,000.

 Every e-2008 gets lane-keeping assistance, traffic-sign recognition and autonomous emergency braking, but only Allure and up get a radar-based system that functions at night and senses cyclists as well as pedestrians.